stefan-beuchert/HandGestureRecognizer/README.md

 The equation for a NN is a linear combination of the independent variables and their respective weights and bias term for each neuron where the weights help determine the importance of any given variable.

-Although we're working with image data we are not using Convolutional Neural Networks (CNNs) like one might initially assume.
+Although we are working with image data we are not using Convolutional Neural Networks (CNNs) like one might initially assume.
-This is because the data is already being preprocessed into structured data and keypoints, so performing convolutions were we take into account any spatial information isn't necessary. \
+This is because the data is already being preprocessed into structured data and keypoints, so performing convolutions where we take into account any spatial information is not necessary. \
 The outputs are then the probabilities for each class for a certain input.

 ####  <a name="concept-design-svm"></a> 2.
-Support Vector Machine (SVM) (Matthias)
+Support Vector Machine (SVM)
 Next to the NN also a SVM should be fitted to have a comparison of different algorithms.

 <p align="center">